Port

 Meals included

-A chance to browse for souvenirs at a local shop, time permitting, before lunch served at a leading hotel in Giza.
+A chance to browse for souvenirs at a local shop, time permitting, before lunch is served at a leading hotel in Giza.

-The drive back to Alexandria takes approximately three hours -- time to reflect on the amazing sights you have seen.
+The drive back to Alexandria takes approximately three hours-- time to reflect on the amazing sights you have seen.

 Notes: